mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-01-11-journey-into-observability-telemetry.md

 > observability is all about being able to ask questions of your system and get answers based on the existing telemetry it produces; if you have to re-configure or modify the service to get answers to your questions you haven't achieved observability yet.

-There are other use-cases for telemetry such as providing feedback to other components of your infrastructure like load-balancer, auto-scalers and so on.
+There are other use-cases for telemetry such as providing feedback to other components of your infrastructure like load-balancers, auto-scalers and so on.
 Likely, other kinds of telemetry - such as a health endpoint or gauge metrics - are more suitable and cost-effective for those purposes; in this post, I focus on what telemetry is best suited if you're trying to make your systems observable.

 I hope to provide a quick overview of what the observability telemetry landscape looks like today, as well as highlight some of the best critiques of the status quo I've come across.